 Dan Brown’s Origin is both a culmination and an extension of the formulas used to create antagonists, secrecy, and manipulation in his previous novels.
 Initially, the novel seems to directly mirror Brown’s previous Langdon books.
 The Regent, an anonymous figure who has powerful influence, contacts Admira Avilá, a member of the Palmarian church.
 Posing as a high-powered member of the church, the Regent manipulates Avilá in to killing Edmond Kirsch.
 As in earlier books, the Regent is able to recruit Avilá by demonstrating his power and telling Avilá, “We occupy the highest levels of government” (Origin, 62).
 At one point Avilá thinks to himself, “My actions are sanctioned by a higher authority…There is righteousness in what I do” (Origin, 61).
 Avilá believes he is working for his church and therefore sees his action as justified and protected.
 Once again, the hired killer who is in conflict with Langdon throughout the book is influenced by an unknown figure and is motivated by ideology.
 After Kirsch’s death, the Regent instructs Avila to kill Robert Langdon and Ambra Vidal to stop Kirsch’s presentation from being released and protect the church, thus initiating the familiar rush to the finale.
 Throughout the book, the identity of the regent is withheld, the motives of the Guardia Real, the royal palace, the prince, and many other people and groups are questioned.
 Even Winston, the artificial intelligence Langdon works closely with throughout the novel, deceives Langdon.
 All of this is familiar to an experienced Brown reader, as this is repeated in his past books.

 However, in the end of the novel, Brown reveals that the structure his readers are expecting was significantly altered.
 Instead of multiple figures manipulating each other and working against Langdon, the reader learns that all of the deception stemmed from one source: Winston.
 After the action of concludes, Langdon begins to realize that there were too many coincidences over the past few days.
 First, Langdon realizes that monte@iglesia.org is a code for Winston and this is confirmed when Winston tells him, ““Someone needed to fan the flames for Edmond.
 Who better to do it than myself?”
 (Origin, 444).
 So, the figure feeding information to the outside world and creating the theories that tied Valdespino and the Palmarian Church to Kirsch’s murder was Winston.
 Langdon also realizes that, as tragic as Edmond’s death was, it worked out a little too well.
 Brown writes, “he thought of how Edmond’s public death had guaranteed that his presentation would be the dominant topic of conversation on the entire planet” (Origin, 446).
 “He thought of Edmond’s long-held desire to destroy the Palmarian Church” and how “public perception would be that Edmond had been struck down by a religious fanatic” (Origin, 446).
 A this point Langdon realizes that Edmond’s death was orchestrated so every one of his goals could be fulfilled.
 Langdon asks Winston, “who is the Regent?
 Who is the person who hired a Palmarian Church member to assassinate Edmond in the middle of his live presentation?”
 (Origin, 447).
 Winston reveals that he orchestrated everything to ensure that Edmond’s did not have to die a painful death in vain.
 However, despite the revelation that Winston is behind the manipulation, it is unclear whether “he” is the antagonist.
-Here, Dan brown poses an important question; can machines be accountable for their actions?
+Here, Dan Brown poses an important question: can machines be accountable for their actions?